This interactive short course will provide you with the skills to thrive in the WASH sector. Read more Read less

 What you will learn

-On successful completion of this study you should be able to:
+On successful completion of this short course you should be able to:

 - Describe different water quality parameters and how they are measured.